-Much quieter and less ritzy than Sandton, this area is nevertheless ideal in many ways – it's close to Sandton; the centre of Randburg has its own assortment of businesses; the nearby Cresta shopping centre is one of Joburg’s largest; and one can get much more bang for their buck when it comes to accommodation prices.
+Much quieter and less ritzy than Sandton, this area is nevertheless ideal in many ways – it's close to Sandton; the centre of Randburg has its own assortment of businesses; the nearby Cresta shopping centre is one of Joburg’s largest; and expats will get much more bang for their buck when it comes to accommodation prices.

 Northcliff and Melville

 These are older and more established suburbs with some of Johannesburg’s most beautiful scenery.
 Northcliff Hill with its winding roads and attractive homes nestled on the slopes is especially stunning, while Melville is trendier and has a bohemian feel.
 It’s definitely one of the most diverse neighbourhoods of Johannesburg, perhaps fuelled by the proximity of two universities.
 Here expats will encounter a lively nightlife scene, plenty of street cafés, antique shops and unique restaurants, as well as the Melville Koppies Nature Reserve with its beautiful walks and views.

 Parkhurst and Greenside are some of the city's nightlife hotspots, while Emmarentia Dam and Zoo Lake offer beautiful scenery and recreation right within the city.
 Centrally located within easy reach of both central Johannesburg and Sandton, Parkhurst and Linden's comfortable family homes are set in well-established gardens surrounded by some of Joburg’s most beautiful trees.